Inflectra/spira-documentation/docs/Spira-Administration-Guide/Installing-SpiraPlan.md

 **Virtual Directory \[advanced only\]**

-If installing in advanced mode, then you can also on this screen you will able to change the name of the web-site URL that will be user to access the system.
+If installing in advanced mode, then on this screen you will able to change the name of the web-site URL that will be used to access the system.
 By default, users would need to type into their browsers: http://"server name"/\[product name\].
 Should you want to have a different name change the name in the Virtual Directory box, otherwise simply accept the default name and click "Next".
 Note: The installer will check to make sure that the name you have chosen is not already in use, and will warn you if it is.

 ### Connecting to the Database